Claytex exhibit and present at the IMechE Simulation and Modelling Conference 2017 taking place at the National Motorcycle Museum in Birmingham.

 Meet with Claytex

-MODELLING THE EFFECTS OF ENERGY EFFICIENT GLAZING ON CABIN THERMAL ENERGY AND VEHICLE EFFICIENCY
+MODELLING METHODOLOGIES FOR STUDYING THE EFFECTS OF ENERGY EFFICIENT GLAZING ON CABIN THERMAL ENERGY AND VEHICLE EFFICIENCY

 Virtualisation of practical testing through modelling and simulation is a systems development methodology which is growing within various industries.
 Simulation tools allow the engineers to explore a wide range of design concepts and usage scenarios on desktop and hardware in the loop environments without having to engage in as many expensive and time consuming practical tests.
 Practical testing may also require the engineers to have to wait until a laboratory/testing facility slot becomes available.
 Modelling and simulation can be scheduled to start as soon as the required information for model parameterisation has been input within the models.